jimasuen/lnbits-webhook-example/README.md

 # lnbits-webhook-example
 Webhook example code for LNbits

 Various endpoints in the LNbits API support using webhooks in form of adding a webhook URL in the webhook field.
-This is an example of using PHP and the create or pay invoice endpoint in the LNbits API.
+This is an example of using PHP and the create or pay invoice endpoint in the LNbits API (https://legend.lnbits.com/docs#/default/api_payments_create_api_v1_payments_post).

 Example of adding the webhook URL using cURL (this could be done on the dashboard as well):